Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity

 In our work, we propose a distance-based measure of non-Markovianity which is independent of the above two characterizations (see \cite{RHP} in this regard).
 With the usual picture of a system and its environment, we consider an additional bath (environment), which is much larger than the environment immediate to the system, and in which our system and environment are immersed.
 A set of maps, called $\epsilon$-Markovian maps, are conceptualized, and $\epsilon$-nonmarkovianity of a dynamical map is defined as the minimized distance of that map from the set of $ \epsilon$-Markovian maps.
 We derive an inequality which gives a bound on the above measure of non-Markovianity of a general dynamical map, in terms of an entanglement-like quantity.
 In the special case of $ \epsilon=0$, we obtain this bound on non-Markovianity in terms of an entanglement \cite{HHHH} of the system-environment joint state.
-Also, we numerically study the behavior of the non-Markovianity measure for an amplitude damping channel and a phase damping channel, where, depending on the range of the respective parameters, the channels can behave as a Markovian or a non-Markovian map.
-We note here that the actual evaluation of measure proposed is a difficult optimization problem, and even the numerical procedures are pursued with some assumptions (which we clearly mention).
+To get an idea how the optimized distance based measures of non-Markovianity behave temporally, we numerically study the behavior of such distance functions for an amplitude damping channel and a phase damping channel, where, depending on the range of the respective parameters, the channels can behave as a Markovian or a non-Markovian map.
+We note here that the actual evaluation of measure proposed here is a difficult optimization problem, and even the numerical procedures are pursued with some assumptions (which we clearly mention).
 We believe however that despite the seemingly difficult optimization process making the evaluation of the measure difficult, it will be a useful tool in a better understanding of the concept of Markovianity, its absence, and a quantification of its absence.